lapps/org.lappsgrid.client/README.md

 ## DataSourceClient

-The `org.lappsgrid.client.DataSourceClient` class provides several helper methods that parse the JSON returned by LAPPS web services into useful Java types.
+The `org.lappsgrid.client.DataSourceClient` class provides several helper methods that parse the JSON returned by LAPPS web services into useful Java objects.
+To access a DataSourceClient you will need the URL of the service as well as the username and password for the service grid.

 ```java
 int size();